uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 Publish the throttle, break and steer commands (using a helper-function "publish(...)")

-do nothing until 20ms are over
+Thereafter do nothing until 20ms are over

 ---
 ### 2.3 Class Controller()

-In the file twist_controller.py resides the controller converting the actual values and the desired values into control command for throttle, steering and brake.
+In the file twist_controller.py resides the controller class provided by Udacity converting the actual values and the desired velocity values into control command for throttle, steering and brake.

-In order to accommodate the "dbw_enabled" flag we reset the throttle controller (with internal memory in its integral, anti-windup ...) and return 0.0 respectively for all three commands if "dbw_enabled" is False.
+In order to accommodate the "dbw_enabled" flag we reset the throttle controller (with internal memory in its integral, anti-windup ...) and return 0.0 respectively for all three commands whenever "dbw_enabled" is False.

 ---
 ### 2.3.1 Longitudinal Control

-Note that there are two actuators, braking and throttle, but both are somewhat incomplete.
+Note that there are two actuators, braking and throttle, but both are somewhat incomplete if considered on their own.
 Throttle can only lead to non-negative torques and braking can only lead to non-positive torques at the wheels.
-So we need to perform some arbitration between the two, see below.
+So we need to perform some arbitration between the two, for details see below.

 The actual velocity is first filtered by a standard PT1 filter (tau=0.5, t_samp=0.02) provided by Udacity.

-Udacity also provided a template for a PID controller, which is used for longitudinal control only.
+Udacity also provided a template for a PID controller, which is used for longitudinal control (only!).
 Its main input is the error "desired velocity" minus "actual velocity", and it provides a throttle value, that may be modified further down in the code when taking care of the braking value.

-The PID controller accepts adaptive sampling times, to accomadate for jitter in the 50 Hz messages' arrival.
+The PID controller accepts adaptive sampling times, to accommodate for jitter in the 50 Hz messages' arrival.
 We gratefully adopted the parameters suggested in the project walk-trough.

-After a (preliminary) trottle value has been determined, a suitable brake value is derived from it as follows.
+After a (preliminary) throttle value has been determined, a suitable brake value is derived from it as follows.
 The throttle value may also get adapted in the process:

-a) Unless otherwise specified, brake=0.0 and throttle is left untouched, as it came from the PID controller.
+a) NORMAL DRIVING.
+Unless otherwise specified, brake=0.0 and throttle is left untouched, as it came from the PID controller.

-b) HOLD.
-If desired velocity is zero and actual velocity is less than the minimum value 0.1 (this effectively means actual velocity is also zero, since negative velocities should never arise), throttle is set to 0.0 and brake is set to a value to hold the car (400 Nm, as suggested in the walk-trough).
+b) HOLD/STANDSTILL.
+If "desired velocity" is zero and "actual velocity" is less than the minimum value 0.1 (this effectively means that "actual velocity" is also zero, since negative velocities should never arise), throttle is set to 0.0 and brake is set to an appropriate value to hold the car (400 Nm, as suggested in the walk-trough, and watch the sign!).
 This is to compensate the thrust by the automatic transmission when idling at zero throttle.

 c) DECELERATE.
-If throttle less than 10% and actual velocity exceeds desired velocity engage the brake as follows:
+If throttle is less than 10% and actual velocity exceeds desired velocity engage the brake as follows:
-- set trottle to 0.0
+- set throttle to 0.0
 - determine a desired deceleration monotonically increasing in the velocity error but saturated by "decel_limit".
 A P-controller with saturation, effectively.
 - set the brake torque to a value corresponding to, i.e. proportional to this deceleration.

-Remark 6: In my eyes it there is no need to compute the torque required using a (however simple) physics modelling, since there is an arbitrary factor between velocity error and torqe involved anyhow.
+Remark 6: In my eyes there is no need to compute the torque required using a (however simple) physics modelling, since there is an arbitrary "P" factor between velocity error and braking torque involved, anyhow.
 The arbitrary factor (of the P-controller) just happens to be 1.0 in the suggestion made during the project walk-through.
-Most numbers are equal to 42, up to a factor.
+Most numbers are equal to 42, up to a factor, not so sure about 0 and i ...

 ---
 ### 2.3.1 Lateral Control

-Remember that this node contains only parts of the controls converting waypoints into command to the vehicles' actuators.
+Remember that this DBW node contains only parts of the low level controls converting waypoints into command to the vehicles' actuators.

 For lateral control we are given a desired yaw-rate.

-Gratefully following Udacity's suggestion I used their yaw-controller.
+Gratefully following Udacity's suggestions, I used their yaw-controller.

-Input is actual velocity and desired yaw rate, but (surprisingl) not the actual yaw rate.
+Input is actual velocity and desired yaw rate, but (surprisingly to me) not the actual yaw rate.

+Explanation:

-When looking at the code it seems the Udacity yaw controller is open-loop, or "feed-forward", w.r.t. lateral control  in the following sense:
+Inspecting the code reveals that  the Udacity yaw controller is open-loop, or "feed-forward", w.r.t. lateral control  in the following sense:
-Given actual velocity and desired yaw rate, solve a simple kinematic bicycle model for the steering angle.
+Given actual velocity, a couple of vehicle parameters and the desired yaw rate, solve a simple kinematic bicycle model for the steering angle.

 This is a simple look-up-table style conversion of the desired yaw rate into a steering angle, depending on vehicle speed and a couple of vehicle parameters.

-Strictly speaking this mechanism is not 100% open loop as it depends on the actual (measured) velocity, but it does not consume the actual yaw rate, as I had originally expected.
+Strictly speaking this mechanism is only a 100% open loop if the longitudinal velocity remains constant, as it depends on the actual (measured) velocity, but it does indeed not consume the actual yaw rate, as I had originally expected.

+However note the suggestions in the walkthrough to dampen the steering command depending on the yaw rate error (which would introduce a dependency on the desired yaw rate, leading to closed loop behaviour).

 ---
 ### 2.4 Further Functions